kumaxim/wordpress-plugin-base/README.md

 # PLUGIN NAME
 PLUGIN PURPOSES

-The plugin was created by Maxim Kudryavtsev for %CLIENT_NAME% in %DATE%
+The plugin was created by [Maxim Kudryavtsev][upwork-profile] for %CLIENT_NAME% in %DATE%

 ## Requirement
 - PHP 7.2.13